elYanuki/PopupEngine/README.md

 The values of these inputs will be part of the data paramter of the button actions.
 The values will be in an array in the same order as they are created.

+CSS classname of the div containing all inputs: `popupEngineInputs`.
+Each input has the `popupEngineInput` class and every label has the `popupEngineInputLabel` class.

 ```JS
 inputs: [
 	{